ramate-io/ramate/docs/github-workflows/README.md

 # GitHub workflow documentation
-This directory documents GitHub workflows
+This directory documents GitHub workflows.

 There are two categories of workflows presented as subdirectories: